CarneyC/backend-pre-interview/README.md

 # Software Engineer pre-interview question

 The program is implemented in a partially point-free and functional-programming style.
-Using Knuth's Algorithm X with dancing link technique to enable fast puzzle solving.
+Using Knuth's Algorithm X with dancing link technique to enable efficient puzzle solving.

 ## Quickstart